-If history dating back to the fourteenth century isn’t enough, perhaps the fifth century AD would suffice!
-Although a five-hour drive from Colombo, a visit to the ancient royal citadel of Sigiriya is absolutely essential.
+If history dating back to the fourteenth century isn’t enough, perhaps the fifth century would suffice!
+Although a five-hour drive from Colombo, a visit to the ancient royal citadel of Sigiriya is an absolute must-do during your stay in Sri Lanka.
 The top of the looming granite rock that stands 200 metres high was once the site of a palace built by King Kasyapa during his reign from 477 AD.

 The ruins are still up there, but before accepting the challenge to walk up the 1250 steps, check out a sample of archaeology at its finest.
 The symmetrical royal gardens below are split in two.
 The right side has been excavated to reveal ancient moats and fountains while the left side has been left untouched, ancient treasures still hidden below.